On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible processes: Introduction

-If $F$ is separable, the It\^o-Nisio Theorem gives the equivalence of \eqref{int-a} and \eqref{int-b}, and in this case $\mathcal{C}(F)= \mathcal{B}(F)$.
-For non-separable Banach spaces we have only examples but not a general characterization of spaces for which the It\^o-Nisio Theorem holds, despite the fact that many interesting path spaces occurring in probability theory are non-separable.
-For instance, the It\^o-Nisio Theorem holds for $BV_1$, the space of right-continuous functions of bounded variation, which can be deduced from the proof of \citet[Theorem~1.2]{Gau_Qua} by a conditioning argument.
-However, this theorem fails to hold for $F=\ell^\infty(\N)$ and it is neither valid for $BV_p$, the space of right-continuous functions of bounded $p$-variation with $p>1$, or for $C^{0,\alpha}([0,1])$, the space of H\"older continuous functions of order $\alpha\in (0,1]$, see Remark~\ref{remark-l-infty}.
+If $F$ is separable, the It\^o--Nisio theorem gives the equivalence of (i) and (ii), and in this case $\mathcal{C}(F)= \mathcal{B}(F)$.
+For nonseparable Banach spaces we have examples, but not a general characterization of spaces for which the It\^o--Nisio theorem holds, despite the fact that many interesting path spaces occurring in probability theory are nonseparable.
+For instance, the It\^o--Nisio theorem holds for $\mathrm{BV}_1$, the space of right-continuous functions of bounded variation, which can be deduced from the proof of Jain and Monrad \cite {GauQua}, Theorem~1.2, by a conditioning argument.
+However, this theorem fails to hold for $F=\ell^\infty(\N)$, and it is neither valid for $\mathrm{BV}_p$, the space of right-continuous functions of bounded $p$-variation with $p>1$, or for $C^{0,\alpha}([0,1])$, the space of H\"older continuous functions of order $\alpha\in(0,1]$; see Remark~\ref{remark-l-infty}.
 The case of $F=D[0,1]$ under the uniform norm has been open.
-Notice that Kallenberg's result \cite{Kallenberg_thm} can not be applied because the convergence in \eqref{int-a} is much weaker than the convergence in the Skorohod topology, see also Remark~\ref{convex tight}.
+Notice that Kallenberg's result \cite{Kallenbergthm} cannot be applied because the convergence in (i) is much weaker than the convergence in the Skorohod topology; see also Remark~\ref{convextight}.

-In this paper we show that the It\^o-Nisio Theorem holds for the space $\de$ of \ca\ functions from $[0,1]$ into a separable Banach space $E$ under the uniform norm (Theorem~\ref{thm1}).
+In this paper we show that the It\^o--Nisio theorem holds for the space $\de$ of \ca\ functions from $[0,1]$ into a separable Banach space $E$ under the uniform norm (Theorem~\ref{thm1}).
 From this theorem we derive a simple proof of the above mentioned result of Kallenberg (Corollary~\ref{cor-1} below).
-Furthermore, using Theorem~\ref{thm1} we establish the uniform convergence of shot noise-type expansions of \ca\ Banach space-valued infinitely divisible processes (Theorem~\ref{th:ID1}).
-In the last part of this paper, we give applications to stable processes as an example, see Section~\ref{sec-4}.
-To this aim, we establish a new sufficient criterion for the existence of \ca\ modifications of general symmetric stable processes (Theorem \ref{pro-ca}) and derive explicit expressions and distributions for several functionals of the corresponding jump processes.
+Furthermore,\vadjust{\goodbreak} using Theorem~\ref{thm1} we establish the uniform convergence of shot noise-type expansions of \ca\ Banach space-valued infinitely divisible processes (Theorem~\ref {thID1}).
+In the last part of this paper, we give applications to stable processes as an example; see Section~\ref{sec-4}.
+To this aim, we establish a new sufficient criterion for the existence of \ca\ modifications of general symmetric stable processes (Theorem~\ref {pro-ca}) and derive explicit expressions and distributions for several functionals of the corresponding jump processes.